-Thanksgiving, Black Friday, and Cyber Monday Sales Hub - ChurnMag
+Black Friday & Cyber Monday Vape Deals & Codes : 20+ Stores Listed

 Use coupon code BLACKCYBER

-Now through Cyber Monday you can save 50% off all liquids
+Now through Sunday you can save 50% off all liquids

 Use coupon code BLACKFRIDAY